Functional-Coefficient Models for Multivariate Time Series in Designed Experiments: with Applications to Brain Signals: Mixed-Effects Functional-Coefficient Autoregressive Model

-The task here is to characterize network dependence in a $k$-dimensional vector time series from $N$ subjects through an MX-FAR(p) model.
-For any given $u_0$ in the support of a chosen reference signal, estimation of the corresponding functional coefficients $\bm{\underline{f}}^{(n)}_j (u_0), j = 1,2,\ldots,k$, requires manipulation of Henderson's mixed model equations.
+The task here is to characterize network dependence in a $k$-dimensional vector time series from $N$ subjects through an MXFAR($p$) model.
+For any given value $u$ in the support of a chosen reference signal, estimation of the corresponding functional coefficients $\boldsymbol{\mathit{\underline{f}}}^{(n)}_j (u), j = 1,2,\ldots,k$, requires manipulation of Henderson's mixed model equations.
 Specifically, the naive way of calculating the solution involves inverting a $2kp(N+1) \times 2kp(N+1)$ matrix.
-Obviously, the computational resources needed to accomplish this task grows exponentially with the dimension of the vector time series $k$, the number of lags $p$ considered and the number of individual series $N$.
-A more efficient way to calculate the solution is to use the general formula for matrix inversion in block form.
+Obviously, the computational resources needed to accomplish this task grows fast with the dimension of the vector time series $k$, the number of lags $p$ considered and the number of subjects $N$.
+A more efficient way to calculate the solution is to use the general formula for matrix inversion in block form \citep{petersen2008matrix}.
 As a result, we can translate the large matrix inversion problem into simply inverting multiple $2kp \times 2kp$ matrices instead.
 Hence, we transform the computational requirement as a linear function of $N$.
 However, the computing time is still an exponential function of $k$.
-With this, we limit our application to the EEG dataset by considering only seven channels.
-The selection of EEG channels is discussed in Section~\ref{chap:illustration}.
+With this, we limit our application to the EEG dataset by considering only six channels driven by a single reference channel.
+The selection of EEG channels is discussed in Section~\ref{chap:data}.

-On the other hand, prediction at a specific time $t$ is calculated given the actual value of the reference signal.
-For example, if the chosen reference signal is $Y_{j,t-d}$, computing the model residuals needs estimating the coefficients at all observed distinct values of $Y_{j,t-d}$.
+On the other hand, residual computation requires taking the difference between the actual value and the model prediction of the response at specific time $t$.
+A prior step to this is to estimate and evaluate the functional coefficients given the corresponding value of the reference signal.
+For example, if the chosen reference signal is $Y_{j,t-d}$, computing model residuals demands estimating the functional coefficients at all observed distinct values of $Y_{j,t-d}$.
 This is computationally expensive.
-Hence, we suggest simply segmenting the support of the reference signal into $M$ equal-length intervals and estimating only at discretized representative points.
+Thus, we suggest simply segmenting the support of the reference signal into $M$ equal-length intervals and estimating only at discretized representative points.
 It implies that for an actual value of the reference signal, we find the segment it belongs to and approximate its coefficients using the representative estimate for that interval.
 Suppose we choose to form $M=50$ non-overlapping intervals, this reduces the number of times we need to estimate the coefficients from $N \times T$ (assuming all values are distinct) to only $M = 50$ times.